 A cross-sectional multistage study published in March 2020 looked at 11, 954 students recruited from 50 Chinese universities amongst various cities, provinces, regions, and municipalities in China.

 The Student Daily Stress Questionnaire (SDSQ) was applied to measure the different types of stress, and mental health status was measured using the 12-item Chinese Health Questionnaire (CHQ).
 Both unadjusted and adjusted logistic regression models were utilized in the statistical analyses.
-Multilevel analyses were performed to examine the variation of mental disorder at both the individual and university levels (Wu et. al., 2020).
+Multilevel analyses were performed to examine the variation of mental disorders at both the individual and university levels (Wu, 2020).

 The results of the study revealed that the prevalence of mental disorders was 22.8%.
 The unadjusted models showed that age, gender, grade, major, and university location and type were the correlates of mental disorders among students.